hjgode/DataEdtingGS128/README.md

 ### History
 version 1.3 (3)

+updated on 4.12.2020

-* Will change all GS1-128 codes and remove the leading ]C1 (inserted by scan engine as default for the EAN 128 barcode starting with a GS symbol, the identifier for GS1-128)
+* Will change all GS1-128 codes and remove the leading ]C1 (inserted by scan engine as default for the EAN 128 barcode starting with a GS symbol, the identifier for GS1-128).
+Except the GS1-128 barcode starts with 90.
+Then the ]C1 is inserted at front and all GS symbols are replaced by #.

 * Replaces GS symbol inside GS1-128 if first AI is 90 (barcode data starts with ]C190)